Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 The Airedale is known as the “king of terriers” and is affectionate and lively, at times appearing to have no “off” button.

-However, Airedales are among the guard dog breeds for families since they get along well with children, are rapid learners, and are typically regarded to be hypoallergenic.
+However, Airedales are among the guard dog breeds suitable for families, as they get along well with children, are rapid learners, and are typically regarded as hypoallergenic.

 The breed developed a reputation for bravery and concentration during World War I as a result of the dogs’ work as sentries and messengers, according to the AKC.

-However, Airedales dislike being left alone and may engage in chewing and digging if they become bored.
+However, Airedales dislike being left alone and may become bored, which can lead to excessive chewing and digging.

-Unless trained otherwise, they can also be violent with other animals and even play a bit too rough with their family.
+Unless trained otherwise, they can also be violent with other animals and even play a bit too roughly with their family.

 The last time an Airedale won the Westminster Dog Show was in 1933.